doroved/mid/README.md

 ## Change Log

+**v2.1.0** - June 30, 2024

+- Added `mid::additional_data` function that returns additional device data that is not involved in forming the device hash.
+Currently available for MacOS only.

 **v2.0.0** - March 24, 2024

 - Returned `to_lowercase()` for Windows MID result, which was mistakenly removed in v1.1.3. **This will change the current Windows device hashes!** If necessary, use version 2.0.0 for new projects only, or ask users to re-bind the license for new hashes in the current project.